Millipede: Interactions with humans

 Millipedes generally have little impact on human economic or social well-being, especially in comparison with insects, although locally they can be a nuisance or agricultural pest.
 Millipedes do not bite, and their defensive secretions are mostly harmless to humans — usually causing only minor discolouration on the skin — but the secretions of some tropical species may cause pain, itching, local erythema, edema, blisters, eczema, and occasionally cracked skin.
 Eye exposures to these secretions causes general irritation and potentially more severe effects such as conjunctivitis and keratitis.
 This is called millipede burn.
 First aid consists of flushing the area thoroughly with water; further treatment is aimed at relieving the local effects.

 Some millipedes are considered household pests, including Xenobolus carnifex which can infest thatched roofs in India, and Ommatoiulus moreleti, which periodically invades homes in Australia.
 Other species exhibit periodical swarming behaviour, which can result in home invasions, crop damage, and train delays when the tracks become slippery with the crushed remains of hundreds of millipedes.
-Some millipedes can cause significant damage to crops: the spotted snake millipede (Blaniulus guttulatus) is a noted pest of sugar beets and other root crops, and as a result is one of the few millipedes with a common name.
+Some millipedes can cause significant damage to crops: the spotted snake millipede (Blaniulus guttulatus) is a pest of sugar beets and other root crops, and as a result is one of the few millipedes with a common name.

 Some of the larger millipedes in the orders Spirobolida, Spirostreptida, and Sphaerotheriida are popular as pets.
 Some species commonly sold or kept include species of Archispirostreptus, Aphistogoniulus, Narceus, and Orthoporus.

 Millipedes appear in folklore and traditional medicine around the world.
 Some cultures associate millipede activity with coming rains.
 In Zambia, smashed millipede pulp is used to treat wounds, and the Bafia people of Cameroon use millipede juice to treat earache.
 In certain Himalayan Bhotiya tribes, dry millipede smoke is used to treat haemorrhoids.
 Native people in Malaysia use millipede secretions in poison-tipped arrows.
 The secretions of Spirobolus bungii have been observed to inhibit division of human cancer cells.
 The only recorded usage of millipedes as food by humans comes from the Bobo people of Burkina Faso in West Africa, who consume boiled, dried millipedes belonging to the families Gomphodesmidae and Spirostreptidae to which they add tomato sauce.

 Millipedes have also inspired and played roles in scientific research.
 In 1963, a walking vehicle with 36 legs was designed, said to have been inspired by a study of millipede locomotion.

 Experimental robots have had the same inspiration, in particular when heavy loads are needed to be carried in tight areas involving turns and curves.
 In biology, some authors have advocated millipedes as model organisms for the study of arthropod physiology and the developmental processes controlling the number and shape of body segments.

 Similar to vermicompost, millipedes can be used to convert plant matter into compost in what has been named millicomposting, which improves the quality of the compost.